War in Somalia (2006–2009): Rise of the insurgency (February–April 2007)

 During 2007, members of the Islamic Courts led the resistance to the occupation, attracting significant support from Somalis in the Banaadir region and from Somalis across the world.
 Al-Shabaab did not heavily participate in the insurgency or large scale fighting for much of 2007, opting instead to carry out bombings and assassinations while further establishing itself.

-By the end of March, the fighting intensified in Mogadishu and more than a thousand people, mostly civilians, were killed.
-ICU insurgents, Hawiye clan militia, volunteers and other Islamist groups engaged in fierce rounds of fighting in dense urban eras for several weeks during March and April against ENDF/TFG forces.
+By the end of March, the fighting intensified in Mogadishu, erupting into a largescale urban warfare, and more than a thousand people, mostly civilians, were killed.
+ICU insurgents, volunteers, clan militia and other Islamist groups engaged in fierce rounds of fighting in dense urban eras for several weeks during March and April against ENDF/TFG forces.
+The Ethiopians were surprised by the intensity of the emerging insurgency and began unleashing their firepower on the city in response.

 In a bid to crush the insurgency, Ethiopian/TFG forces besieged entire neighborhoods and initiated a campaign of mass arrests.
-Ethiopian troops launched major offensives in the city, utilizing large scale bombardments with rockets and artillery on Mogadishu neighborhoods deemed to be insurgent strongholds.
+Ethiopian troops launched major offensives in the city, using large scale bombardments with rockets and artillery on Mogadishu neighborhoods deemed to be insurgent strongholds.
 On several occasions the ENDF also occupied and looted the city's hospitals.
 Ethiopian troops were primarily responsible for the large scale bombardment and significant civilian losses that occurred in the city during March and April 2007.
-The Ethiopians were surprised by the intensity of the resistance and began unleashing their firepower on the city in response.
-Human Rights Watch reported that the Ethiopian army extensively utilized BM-21 Grad rocket shelling to bombard densely populated Mogadishu neighborhoods, which the organization described as a violation of international humanitarian law.
+Human Rights Watch reported that the Ethiopian army extensively used BM-21 Grad rocket shelling to bombard densely populated Mogadishu neighborhoods, which the organization described as a violation of international humanitarian law.